madclaws/coke/notes.md

 - Added accept fn in Expr struct.

 - Need to understand what we want to achieve / how to express the visitor pattern properly in Rust.

+## 2022-04-30 02:35:15

+- Refreshing up from syntax tree.
+    - Expressions are not homogeneous, they have different operands

+- OOP with Rust.
+    - An interface can be implemented with Trait Objects.
+    - functions defined inside a trait have first argument `self`

+- Visitor pattern - Add methods to different types/same type of class, without changing the classes